About the Digital Trust Label

 Credible Governance for a credible Label

 The Label development is an iterative process, hence, it will be continuously developed.
 In early 2022, the Swiss Digital Initiative released a first version of the Label focussing on whether a digital service meets our mandatory criteria or not.
 Building on this version, initial experience will be gathered and the label will then be further developed and expanded.
+The Digital Trust Label is governed by two principal governance bodies: the Label Expert Committee (LEC) & the Label Certification Committee (LCC)

 The further development and improvement of the Label is led by the Label Expert Committee (LEC).
 The LEC is dedicated to working on the label catalogue criteria and formulates label recommendations to the SDI Board.
 The LEC brings together representatives from Civil Society & Consumer Protection, Public Sector & IOs, Technical & Academic experts and the Private Sector as well as experts with proven know-how and expertise in the dimensions of the Label: Data Privacy, IT Security, Service Reliability and Fair user Interaction.